Introduction

-If you want to host more than one domain on your server, you need to create corresponding hosts on the web server so the server could know what content should be served for the incoming request.
+If you want to host more than one domain on your server, you need to create corresponding hosts on the webserver.
+That way, your server can deliver different content for different requests.
 In this tutorial, you will learn how to create Apache virtual hosts on CentOS 7.

 sudo yum -y install httpd

-Once installation is complete, enable Apache as a CentOS service:
+2. Once the installation is completed, enable Apache as a CentOS service:

 sudo systemctl enable httpd.service